ssiegelman15/E-Commerce_Back-End/README.md

 ## Description

-This application functoins as the back-end for an E-Commerce website using API Routes to Perform RESTful CRUD Operations.
+This application functions as the back-end for an E-Commerce website using API Routes to Perform RESTful CRUD Operations.

 ## Website in Action